JetBrains/ring-ui/components/breaking-changes.md

 safari 9
 ```

 ### 17-05-2016: ES6!
-All existing code was converted, new code should be written in ES6 only.
+All existing code was converted, new code should be written in ES6 only

 ### 22-04-2016: Permissions: parameter "config" does not have property config.serviceId, use config.services instead